-Small Business Rate Relief was introduced to help small businesses and became available on 1st April 2005.
+Small Business Rate Relief was introduced to help small businesses.